AntidoteDB/antidote/docs/pages/mydoc/crdts.md

 ### Grow-only Map (G-Map)

 The grow-only map does not support removing entries.
-It can be used for representing objects/structs in Antidote, where fields are dynamically added and removed.
+It can be used for representing objects/structs in Antidote, where fields are not dynamically added and removed.

 ### Add-wins Map (AW-Map)